Order $p$ quantum Wasserstein distances from couplings: Applications

-\begin{prop} Let $R$ and $S$ be cq sources with expected outputs $\rho$ and $\sigma$ respectively of dimension $D$, and let $1 \leq p < \infty$.
+\begin{prop} Let $R$ and $S$ be cq sources with expected outputs $\rho$ and $\sigma$ respectively on dimension $D$, and let $1 \leq p < \infty$.
 Given access to the output register and classical control register, the expected distance $d$ between the outputs $r$ and $s$ satisfies

 and this bound is sharp. \end{prop} \begin{proof} For the lower bound, consider quantum transport plan $Q = \{(p_i,\ket{\psi_i},\ket{\varphi_i})\}_{i=1}^N$ between $\rho$ and $\sigma$.
 The $p^{\text{th}}$-order cost of this transport plan is